mozilla/webdev-bootcamp/docs/git.rst

 will rebase your branches with your ``master`` and ultimately you will push your ``master`` to ``origin/master``.

-Let's assume you've defined your ``origin`` remote propperly in github.
+Let's assume you've defined your ``origin`` remote properly in github.
 E.g. for Zamboni_. ::

     origin	git@github.com:jbalogh/zamboni.git